mapattacker/dendrogram-ts/README.md

 # dendrogram-timeseries
-Scipy's dendrogram for agglomerative clustering is good, but requires extensive customizations to make it more informative.
+Scipy's dendrogram for agglomerative clustering requires extensive customizations to make it more informative.
 This package wraps scipy's dendrogram with two customizations:
+ * Timeseries graph at the side
  * Distance labels and cluster split points
- * Timeseries graph at the side

 ## Installation
 Download ``dendrogram_ts.py`` and put in your python site-package or project folder.